 Of course, in any good interview, you should be using strong examples anyway to create a bridge from the past to the future for your potential employer.
 This is where your stories come in — stories of problems you solved, projects you led to success, new ideas that saved time and money, etc. In effect … your behavioral history.

-So many employers now turn to behavioral interview techniques (as well as increased testing which I’ll talk about in a separate mini-post).
-Ideally, they hope this will help improve retention and success rates.
+As a result, many employers now turn to behavioral interview techniques (as well as increased testing which I’m not big fan of).
+Ideally, they hope using your past … including how you handled things … to predict the future will help improve retention and success rates.

 Behavioral interviews (and behavioral questions in general) do indeed offer a decent shot at predicting how an employee might fit in.
 The secret — often the fly in the ointment — is the interviewer still has to be able to put the pieces together.
 And, at times, read between the lines.